zoumson/Triangulation/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is a sample code of how you may use  the Eigen library matrix and transformations.
+This is a sample code of how you may use triangulation to track motion of object on a map.
 To get a local copy up and running follow these simple steps.

 ### Prerequisites